Cycle 200 miles between two of the world’s most chic capitals, London and Paris, in three days!

 How do I book a place?

-A link to the registration form will be available very soon.
 On payment of your £200 participation fee, your place is reserved.
 Once the places have been filled we will open a reserve list.

 ‘We really enjoyed the London to Paris Cycle Challenge, much more than we expected!
 It was good fun having something to focus on in our training, and getting into some ‘serious’ cycling, which we had never done before.
 We discovered all sorts of lovely lanes and routes in our area during training.